LucasMcL/Machine-Learning-Exercise/README.md

-- "Research on activity recognition has traditionally focused on discriminating between different activities, i.e. to predict 'which' activity was performed at a specific point in time.
+- "Research on activity recognition has traditionally focused on discriminating between different activities, i.e. to predict _which_ activity was performed at a specific point in time.
-The quality of executing an activity, the 'how (well)', has only received little attention so far, even though it potentially provides useful information for a large variety of applications."
+The quality of executing an activity, the _how (well)_, has only received little attention so far, even though it potentially provides useful information for a large variety of applications."